35 Classic Southern Dishes Your Grandmother Used to Make

 A funny-looking fish inhabits the creeks and rivers of the lower South, and it has whiskers.
 They are a fun fish to catch, simply caught by many Southern children with a cane pole loaded with a piece of a hot dog.
 Fishermen, meanwhile, have to be careful of the saltwater version—its poison-loaded barbs will cause a quick trip to the hospital.

-The freshwater fish, like the 89-pound fish just caught by an angler in South Carolina, is delicious fried in a batter of cornmeal, served traditionally with hush puppies, fried potatoes, and coleslaw.
+The freshwater fish, like this 89-pound fish caught by an angler in South Carolina, is delicious fried in a batter of cornmeal, served traditionally with hush puppies, fried potatoes, and coleslaw.

 Collard Greens with Pot Liquor

 Related to cabbage and kale, collard greens are rich in beta carotene and are full of antioxidants and phytochemicals to prevent disease.
 But the tough, fibrous leaves require a longer cooking time, and this often reduces the nutritional value of the plant.
 Southerners had a solution.

 It was common to use the "pot liquor," the nutrient-rich olive-colored water that was used to cook the greens, for a soup base, or even just eaten soaked up by a piece of cornbread.
 Greens were usually cooked with some ham for flavor, making the resulting pot liquor salty and delicious.

 We like this collard greens recipe from Cookie + Kate.